-The first step is to understand what types of activities your visitors, clients, and customers are engaging in on your network.
-A couple of people browsing the internet, checking email, etc. does not usually require a lot of bandwidth, but, consumers are starting to expect to be able to do more… a lot more.
-In many ways they want your WiFi network to be an extension of their own personal network, and they want to able to the same kinds of things they’re able to do from home or work.
-From streaming audio and video to uploading and downloading large files, and many other tasks and activities.
-The expectation of consumers is that the free customer WiFi your business offers will help meet that need – without slowing them down.
+The first step is to understand what types of activities your visitors, clients, and customers engage in on your network.
+A couple of people browsing the internet, checking email, etc., does not usually require much bandwidth, but consumers are starting to expect to be able to do more… a lot more.
+In many ways, they want your WiFi network to be an extension of their own personal network, and they want to be able to do the same kinds of things they’re able to do from home or work.
+From streaming audio and video to uploading and downloading large files and many other tasks and activities.
+Consumers expect that the free customer WiFi your business offers will help meet that need – without slowing them down.

 2. Convenience of Connecting

 First thing’s first.
-What is the experience someone has when they come into your small business and are looking to connect to the internet?
-Where do they get your WiFi information, is it in a place that makes sense?
-The choice is generally between posting the network and password information in an easy to view place, or giving it to the customer on a small card or piece of paper at the front counter or desk where they enter your business.
+What is the experience someone has when they come into your business and are looking to connect to the internet?
+Where do they get your WiFi information?
+Is it in a place that makes sense?
+The choice is generally between posting the network and password information in an easy-to-view area or giving it to the customer on a small card or piece of paper at the front counter or desk where they enter your business.
 Whichever approach you decide on is fine, but keep in mind that a customer won’t know your system walking into your business.
 Even if you don’t post your information, it’s a good idea to put up a sign telling people to ask.
-Conversely, if you are putting up a sign, your employees should still know the information in case your customers miss it.
+Conversely, if you are putting up a sign, your employees should still know the information if your customers and visitors miss it.

-The other option is to use some sort of captive portal system to authenticate users without necessarily requiring them to know the password.
-These systems are a little trickier to set up but can be more secure for your business and you can offer a more streamlined experience for your business.
+The other option is to use a captive portal system to authenticate users without requiring them to know the password.
+These systems are a little trickier to set up but can be more secure for your business, and you can offer a more streamlined experience for your business.

 3. A Reliable, Secure Connection

 A captive portal is a great way to deliver the messaging you need to help assure your users that you’ve got their best interests at heart.
-The ability to brand the login and deliver messaging that reaffirms your commitment to web security, while also advising them of their responsibilities to do the same, can do a lot for your users’ piece of mind.
+The ability to brand the login and deliver messaging that reaffirms your commitment to web security while also advising them of their responsibilities to do the same can do a lot for your users’ peace of mind.